-OK — so hopefully we’ve convinced you to stop doing everything for your kids, and instead to welcome (and expect) your children to help out around the house, with the general upkeep of the family before you accidentally teach it out of them!
+OK — so hopefully we’ve convinced you to stop doing everything for your kids, and instead to welcome (and expect) your children to help out with the general upkeep of the family before you accidentally teach it out of them!

 But where do you start?

 Below are some conceptual tips for shifting your frame of mind to help smooth things over all around, followed by some *solid strategies for bringing your kids into the fold of every day life.
 First, a quick note on rewards…

 Cognitive science indicates that people are more likely to do something they are internally motivated to do than something they are required to do.
 This would suggest that we’d be better off to treat chores as a sort of revered contribution (or else fun or engaging), something our kids should be proud of, rather than assignments or drudgery.